What is Cybersecurity Basics?

 - Enable MAC address filtering.
-This mechanism allows Wi-Fi to work only of registered MAC address.
+This mechanism allows Wi-Fi to work only on the registered MAC addresses.

-- Do not auto-connect to open Wi-Fi network since such networks are more vulnerable to getting hacked.
+- Do not auto-connect to open Wi-Fi networks since such networks are more vulnerable to getting hacked.

 - Use caution when you click on links that you receive in messages from the unknown sender.
 This is because links may redirect to a phishing website.

 - Know what you’ve posted about yourself.
-Some people post confidential details such as personal contact number or address on social networks such as Facebook, Twitter etc which can be dangerous.
+Some people post confidential details such as personal contact numbers or addresses on social networks such as Facebook, Twitter etc. which can be dangerous.

 - Don’t trust that a message is really from who it says it’s from.
 It may be spoofing content that claims to be the original sender.

-- Do not allow social networking services such as Facebook, Twitter, LinkedIn etc to scan your email address book.
-This may give door to read email content as well.
+- Do not allow social networking services such as Facebook, Twitter, LinkedIn, etc., to scan your email address book.
+This may give a door to read email content as well.

 - Be selective about who you accept as a friend on a social network.
-If you add an unknown person on a social network then it may be the entry point of hacking.
+If you add an unknown person to a social network, it may be the hacking entry point.